uvic-seng321/course/project/assignment6.md

 # Submission
 * The report should be between 1000 to 2000 words.
 * All submissions must be in PDF format.
-All submissions must use the A4 page format, the title should be typeset in a 24pt font and the body of the paper should be typeset in a 10pt font.
+All submissions must use the letter page size, the title should be typeset in a 24pt font and the body of the paper should be typeset in a 10-12pt font.
+* Use of ChapGPT, Grammarly, etc. must be clearly labeled and cited, and restricted to grammar and structure only.
+You can do this by adding an appendix which explains how it was used.
 * The report must be submitted before 11:59PM on the required date.
 It should have a title.
 In the author block, include your name, the course number and name, and the date.
-A single pdf file should be submitted and should be named “A5b_\<uvicid\>.pdf”.
+A single pdf file should be submitted and should be named “A6_\<uvicid\>.pdf”.
 All submissions should be done via the Brightspace assignment.

 # Marking Criteria
 * A full rubric will be available on Brightspace.